 Old Testament:

-In this scripture passage, Jerusalem is seen as an unwanted child in need of constant care, tender regard, nurturing, and attention.
+Ezek.16:4: “As for your birth, on the day you were born your navel cord was not cut; you were not washed with water or anointed; you were not rubbed with salt or wrapped in swaddling clothes.”
+(In this scripture passage, Jerusalem is seen as an unwanted child in need of constant care, tender regard, nurturing, and attention.
 Jerusalem needed to be “swaddled.”
-Like an infant left out in the field and rejected, Jerusalem was not being “raised” properly.
+Like an infant left out in the field and rejected, Jerusalem was not being “raised” properly.)

-“And you, O tower of the flock, hill of daughter Zion!
+Mic.4:8: “And you, O tower of the flock, hill of daughter Zion!
 To you it shall come: the former dominion shall be restored, the reign of daughter Jerusalem.”
-Micah 4:8
+(This is an announcement of salvation proclaiming that the Lord will restore the lame and afflicted people of God as a nation.)

 New Testament:

-Jesus is given the rights and privileges of the firstborn son.
-This may be an allusion to Solomon, who was wrapped in swaddling clothes like any other infant.
+Lk.2:7: “And she gave birth to her Firstborn Son.
+She wrapped Him in swaddling clothes and laid Him in a manger.”
+(Jesus is given the rights and privileges of the firstborn son.
+This may be an allusion to Solomon, who was wrapped in swaddling clothes like any other infant.)

 Fasciis involvere: This is the fancy Latin equivalent meaning to swathe.
 Interestingly, this earlier meanings of the Latin verb involvere (to involve) means to wrap us, cover, surround completely, and envelop.